tezos-checker/checker/monolithic/docs/burrow-state-liquidations.md

 ## State

-* `outstanding`: the amount of kit that is outstanding from the burrow.
+* `outstanding_kit`: the amount of kit that is outstanding from the burrow.
 This **does not** take into account kit we expect to receive (to burn) from pending auctions.
-However, `outstanding` does increase over time, since the burrowing fee and the adjustment fee are added to it.
+However, `outstanding_kit` does increase over time, since the burrowing fee and the adjustment fee are added to it.
 So, effectively, before doing anything else with a burrow, we update its state ("touch" it, see below).
 * `collateral`: the amount of tez stored in the burrow.
 Collateral that has been sent to auctions **does not** count towards this amount; for all we know, it's gone forever.
 * `collateral_at_auction`: the total amount of tez that has been sent to auctions from this burrow, to be sold for kit.

 Additional fields:
 * `timestamp`: the last time the burrow was touched.
 * `adjustment_index`: the last observed adjustment index (at time `timestamp`).
-* `has_creation_deposit`: whether the burrow is supported by a creation deposit.
+* `active`: whether the burrow is supported by a creation deposit.
 If not, it's considered "inactive".

 ## Touching